eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 to a cryptographic key stored in a WSCD**.

-One of the key advantages of device binding is its ability to prevent the sharing or unauthorized reuse of attestations.
+One of the key advantages of device binding is its ability to prevent the sharing or unauthorised reuse of attestations.
 Since the attestation is tied to a cryptographic key that only exists on the user device, it becomes significantly more difficult for users to copy and transfer an attestation to another device or individual.
-Similarly, device binding prevents replay attacks, since each presentation shall include a fresh proof bound to the Relying Party.
+Similarly, device binding prevents replay attacks, as each presentation shall include a fresh proof bound to the Relying Party.

 On the other hand, when device binding is enforced, the portability of attestations would most likely require re-issuance of the attestation on the new device.
 Another